conorwhanson/coding_reference/Big_Data/big_data.md

 **Google Colab** is a cloud-based notebook for sharing/collaborating on work.

 **PySpark** is Python API for Spark for big data analysis.

+**NLP (Natural Language Processing)**
+    - Tokens are building blocks of an NLP object.
+    - General word cleaning used for removing conjugations, stemming, etc.
+    - Frequency counts of words.
+    - Stopwords are words that are **not** nouns, verbs, adjectives, adverbs, etc. NLP tries to remove these if possible.
+    - TF-IDF: Term Frequency/Inverse Document Frequency.
+Terms with high TF-IDF are found in one document and not in others within a given corpus.

+    - Typical NLP Pipeline:
+        1. Raw text input
+        2. tokenize: separate words from paragraphs/sentences into individual units.
+        3. stop words/filtering
+        4. TF-IDF: statistically rank words by importance relative to other words present in the rest of the document.
+Here is where words get converted to NUM83R5.
+        5. Machine Learning

+**Sentiment Analysis** tries to analyze the sentiment or emotion in sentences.
+Very challenging, specifically as language changes, uses of sarcasm/irony/metaphor, but also who builds it and how.

+**AWS** Amazon Web Service
+    - ETL on AWS: Cloud storage uses buckets (distributed) to store files/data.
+Each folder or file within a bucket can be access-controlled (fine-grained), but universal access can be given as well.